kort1k/ieee_ml/README.md

 5 course volunteers who would be helping the attendees.
 If you need to use WiFi on laptop for any purpose, you may want to tether to your mobile phone's hotspot.However please **do not count** on installing the software packages while on mobile tethering as the software packages for Python and tensorflow are **very large**.
-These best can be installed while on high speed connection at work or at home)
+These best can be installed while on high speed connection at work or at home.)

 C. This Important notice is applicable for people who are attending Day 2 of the workshop.